cakephp/docs/en/core-libraries/components/security-component.rst

 =========================

 By default ``SecurityComponent`` prevents users from tampering with forms in specific ways.
-The ``SecurityComponen`` will prevent the following things:
+The ``SecurityComponent`` will prevent the following things:

 * Unknown fields cannot be added to the form.
 * Fields cannot be removed from the form.